- Home

 Can I roll closing costs into the loan?

-Sometimes.
-For purchases, rolling costs into the loan may require a higher price or lender credit; refis more commonly allow it.
+Rolling costs into the loan may require a higher price or lender credit; refinance programs more commonly allow it.
 Program rules apply.

 No. They are planning estimates.
-Your lender’s Loan Estimate and Closing Disclosure detail actual charges.
+Your lender’s Loan Estimate and Closing Disclosure detail your actual charges.

 Do I need an owner’s title policy?

-It’s optional but strongly recommended to protect your ownership.
-In many markets, the seller pays it; this is negotiable.
+It’s optional but strongly recommended to protect ownership.
+Many markets have the seller pay it, but the payor is negotiable.

 Why do costs vary by location?